-HomeSounds invites Looked After and vulnerable young people to get Field Recording!
-As well as field recording trips, workshops, sound-walks, microphone building, programming, learning about the science of sound, the technology of recording, the world of wildlife sounds and much more the project also asks young people to build Open Outdoor Microphone Systems (OOMS).
-These OOMS are then placed strategically and appropriately at a location they feel is important, and the sounds they capture streamed live to the LocusSonus SoundMap.
+HomeSounds invites young people to get Field Recording through trips, workshops, sound-walks, microphone building, programming, learning about the science of sound, the technology of recording, the world of wildlife sound and much more.

 The project has the following aims;

-1. To provide the opportunity for looked after and vulnerable young people to explore Field Recording and in the process understand and appreciate the sounds of their environment.
-The influence of sound on well-being is well known and through this project both young people and the communities that support them can explore the impact of their local sound world.
+1. To provide the opportunity for young people, specifically looked after and vulnerable young people, to explore the art of Field Recording and in the process understand and appreciate the sounds of their environment.
+The influence of sound on well-being is well known and through this project both young people and the communities that support them can explore the impact and importance of their local sound world.
 This world can range from the infinitely rich pallette of wildlife and natural sound to the predominantly man-made and industrial sound of towns and cities.

-2. Through the SoundMap, the project enables a connection between people that may never meet but that share so much.
+2. Through the LocusSonus SoundMap, the project enables a connection between people that may never meet but that share so much.
 It offers the opportunity for young people to maintain an open relationship, through sound, with a specific location before, during and after their time there.
-It also offers a richer emotional connection to a place and area, which can help provide a sense of stability and security.
+It also offers a richer emotional connection to a place and area, which can help develop senses of stability and security.
 In addition, the SoundMap offers the opportunity to join an international group of Open Microphones.
-You can listen to live sounds of a Costa Rican forest, whilst somebody in Japan can listen to the sounds of wherever you place your OOMS!
+You can listen to live sounds of a Costa Rican forest, whilst somebody in Japan can listen to the sounds of where you are!

-3. Through the connections made and HomesSounds workshops and sessions engaged in the project enables Recast to build strong links with care providers and communities.
+3. Through the connections made and HomesSounds workshops and sessions engaged in the project enables Recast to build strong links with care providers, groups, organisations and communities.
 These connections help us to develop and deliver the Recast Independent Music Advocacy programme, an innovative, research-led programme of Music-Led Advocacy for Looked After Children being developed by Recast.

 Linking Sound, Music and Advocacy;

-The sounds of the world around us are some of our first musical experiences and they are there whether we decide to 'hear', or 'listen ' to them or not.
+The sounds of the world around us are some of our first musical experiences and they are there whether we decide to hear, or listen, to them or not.
 The sounds, and music, of our environments are vitally important as they provide a backdrop to our lives that can influence us in profound and subtle ways.
-Developing our ability to both hear and listen to these sounds can open up whole new worlds in terms of sound, creativity, emotion, and for us individually and collectively as human beings.
+Developing our ability to both hear and listen to these sounds can open up whole new worlds in terms of sound, emotion and creativity for us individually and collectively as human beings.

 'HomeSounds' draws the following parallels between these ideas and Advocacy for young people;

 The voices of young people are there whether they speak, and others listen, or not.
-It is the responsibility of those that care for them to develop their ability to listen and hear not only the language of young people, or the signs of their behaviour, but also their deeper and more complex inner worlds.
+It is the responsibility of those that care for them to develop their ability to listen and hear not only the language of young people or the signs of their behaviour, but also their deeper and more complex inner worlds.
 Developing our ability to listen to the world around us helps to develop our ability to listen both to ourselves and each other.
-This deeper listening has great potential for young people in developing interpersonal relationships.
+This deeper listening has great potential for young people in developing interpersonal relationships, strengthening sense of self and supporting senses of security and stability.
 By bridging gaps between experience, emotion and understanding, it offers the chance to join a community of sound and through this connect more closely with human communities.

 The 'HomeSounds' project introduces the notion of Musical Advocacy and is supported by research and development conducted as part of Recast Independent Music Advocacy.